 The common_outputs field is a list of outputs that the manager will copy out of the root filesystem image AFTER a simulation completes.
 In this simple example, when a workload running on a simulated cluster with firesim runworkload completes, /etc/os-release will be copied out from each rootfs and placed in the job's output directory within the workload's output directory (See the firesim runworkload section).
 You can add multiple paths here.
+Additionally, you can use bash globbing for file names (ex: filename).

 The common_simulation_outputs field is a list of outputs that the manager will copy off of the simulation host machine AFTER a simulation completes.
 In this example, when a workload running on a simulated cluster with firesim runworkload completes, the uartlog (an automatically generated file that contains the full console output of the simulated system) and memory_stats.csv files will be copied out of the simulation's base directory on the host instance and placed in the job's output directory within the workload's output directory (see the firesim runworkload section).
 You can add multiple paths here.
+Additionally, you can use bash globbing for file names (ex: filename).